megahoneybadger/hsms/README.md

 SEMI E37 High-Speed SECS Message Services (HSMS) is the primary SEMI SECS/GEM transport protocol standard used.
 HSMS defines a TCP/IP based Ethernet connection used by GEM for host/equipment communication.
 It is intended as an alternative to SEMI E4 (SECS-I) for applications where higher speed communication is needed and the facilitated hardware setup is convenient.

 #### What HSMS Driver Can Do ?
-The HSMS Standard defines message exchange procedures for using the TCP/IP network protocol.
+The driver can do every that the standard requires: defines message exchange procedures for using the TCP/IP network protocol.

 - Establishing a communication link between entities using a TCP/IP connection procedure
 - Developing and maintaining the protocol conventions necessary for exchanging SECS messages between entities